IvanC314/Database-Project-2/README.md

 - Find 1 degree of separation between 2 given employees E1 and E2:o1 degree: E1 --> D1 <-- E2 (E1 and E2 work at department D1 at the same time)
 - Find 2 degrees of separation between 2 given employees E1 and E2:o2 degrees: E1 --> D1 <-- E3 --> D2 <-- E2 (E1 and E3 work at D1 at the same time; E3 and E2 work at D2 at the same time

+I asked an AI chatbot to correct this function

+// Modify findTwoDegreesSeparation method
+    private static void findTwoDegreesSeparation(Connection conn, Scanner scanner) throws SQLException {
+        int e1 = getEmployeeNumber(scanner, "E1");
+        int e2 = getEmployeeNumber(scanner, "E2");

+        // Check if both employees exist
+        if (!employeeExists(conn, e1)) {
+            System.out.println("Employee " + e1 + " does not exist.");
+            return;
+        }
+        if (!employeeExists(conn, e2)) {
+            System.out.println("Employee " + e2 + " does not exist.");
+            return;
+        }

+        String sql = "SELECT D1.dept_no, D2.dept_no FROM dept_emp D1 " +
+                    "JOIN dept_emp D2 ON D1.emp_no = D2.emp_no " +
+                    "WHERE D1.emp_no = ?
+AND D2.emp_no = ?
+AND D1.to_date = D2.to_date;";
+        try (PreparedStatement pstmt = conn.prepareStatement(sql)) {
+            pstmt.setInt(1, e1);
+            pstmt.setInt(2, e2);
+            try (ResultSet rs = pstmt.executeQuery()) {
+                if (rs.next()) {
+                    System.out.println("E1 and E2 have 2 degrees of separation between department " +
+                            rs.getString("D1.dept_no") + " and " + rs.getString("D2.dept_no"));
+                } else {
+                    System.out.println("No 2 degrees of separation found.");
+                }
+            }
+        }
+    }

+    This is the response the chatbot gave me

+    1. Incorrect Query Logic (Self Join Issue)
+The SQL query attempts to join the same employee table (dept_emp) using emp_no for both D1 and D2 while passing two different employee numbers (e1 and e2).
+This can lead to incorrect results because it's not actually finding the two-degree separation logic (i.e., looking for employees with a common department or indirect connections).
+The query assumes that the same employees (D1.emp_no = D2.emp_no) are in different departments, which doesn't logically match finding two employees who share a connection indirectly.

+Fix: You need to clarify the business logic for what constitutes "two degrees of separation".
+Typically, you'd want to find a shared department between them, or another employee who has worked with both.
+The current SQL only compares the two employees directly.

+2. Referencing Non-Existing Column Alias in ResultSet In the ResultSet handling part of the code, you're trying to access rs.getString("D1.dept_no") and rs.getString("D2.dept_no").
+However, D1.dept_no and D2.dept_no are not the actual column names returned by the query.
+In SQL, D1.dept_no and D2.dept_no are table aliases, not column names.
+This will result in a SQLException because the column names should be just dept_no.

+Fix: Change the getString calls to refer to rs.getString("dept_no").
+Since you are selecting two columns with the same name from different tables, you can use aliases for the column names like D1.dept_no AS dept_no1, D2.dept_no AS dept_no2.

+3. Query Execution Logic (Dates Matching Constraint) The condition D1.to_date = D2.to_date in the query can be problematic.
+If the two employees have never worked in the same department or their employment periods don't overlap, this will fail to return any results.
+This might make the query overly restrictive and might prevent valid results from being returned.

+Fix: Adjust the logic based on the business rules.
+For example, if you want to check if both employees worked in the same department, you might not need to compare the to_date field at all.

+4. Possible SQL Injection
+Although you're using PreparedStatement, which is generally safe against SQL injection, the logic inside getEmployeeNumber(scanner, "E1") and getEmployeeNumber(scanner, "E2") isn't shown.
+Ensure that this method is sanitizing and validating user input.

+5. Edge Case Handling
+There’s no handling of situations like:

+What happens if either employee is not found in the dept_emp table but still exists?
+What if the employees exist but have never been assigned to a department?
+Handling possible null values for to_date in dept_emp if employees are still active.
+6. Redundant Conditions
+The SQL query condition D1.emp_no = ?
+AND D2.emp_no = ? doesn't make sense in context.
+Since you're looking for two different employees, you shouldn't be using both emp_no fields to compare them with both employees.
+You should be checking for common departments or intermediary connections rather than trying to match the emp_no across both D1 and D2.

+Improved SQL Logic
+Here’s an example of how the query logic can be restructured:

+If the goal is to find a common department between e1 and e2: sql
+Copy code
+SELECT D1.dept_no
+FROM dept_emp D1
+JOIN dept_emp D2 ON D1.dept_no = D2.dept_no
+WHERE D1.emp_no = ?
+AND D2.emp_no = ?;
+If the goal is to find a shared intermediary employee that both e1 and e2 worked with: sql
+Copy code
+SELECT dept_no
+FROM dept_emp
+WHERE emp_no IN (SELECT emp_no FROM dept_emp WHERE dept_no IN (
+    SELECT dept_no FROM dept_emp WHERE emp_no = ?))
+AND emp_no = ?;
+Revised Code
+java
+Copy code
+private static void findTwoDegreesSeparation(Connection conn, Scanner scanner) throws SQLException {
+    int e1 = getEmployeeNumber(scanner, "E1");
+    int e2 = getEmployeeNumber(scanner, "E2");

+    // Check if both employees exist
+    if (!employeeExists(conn, e1)) {
+        System.out.println("Employee " + e1 + " does not exist.");
+        return;
+    }
+    if (!employeeExists(conn, e2)) {
+        System.out.println("Employee " + e2 + " does not exist.");
+        return;
+    }

+    String sql = "SELECT D1.dept_no AS dept_no1, D2.dept_no AS dept_no2 " +
+                 "FROM dept_emp D1 " +
+                 "JOIN dept_emp D2 ON D1.dept_no = D2.dept_no " +
+                 "WHERE D1.emp_no = ?
+AND D2.emp_no = ?;";

+    try (PreparedStatement pstmt = conn.prepareStatement(sql)) {
+        pstmt.setInt(1, e1);
+        pstmt.setInt(2, e2);
+        try (ResultSet rs = pstmt.executeQuery()) {
+            if (rs.next()) {
+                System.out.println("E1 and E2 have 2 degrees of separation via department " +
+                                   rs.getString("dept_no1") + " and " + rs.getString("dept_no2"));
+            } else {
+                System.out.println("No 2 degrees of separation found.");
+            }
+        }
+    }
+}

+I have another funciton that may need to be modified.
+Here it is.
+Can you try to fix it?

+ private static void findOneDegreeSeparation(Connection conn, Scanner scanner) throws SQLException {
+        int e1 = getEmployeeNumber(scanner, "E1");
+        int e2 = getEmployeeNumber(scanner, "E2");

+        // Check if both employees exist
+        if (!employeeExists(conn, e1)) {
+            System.out.println("Employee " + e1 + " does not exist.");
+            return;
+        }
+        if (!employeeExists(conn, e2)) {
+            System.out.println("Employee " + e2 + " does not exist.");
+            return;
+        }

+        String sql = "SELECT D1.dept_no FROM dept_emp D1 JOIN dept_emp D2 ON D1.dept_no = D2.dept_no " +
+                    "WHERE D1.emp_no = ?
+AND D2.emp_no = ?
+AND D1.to_date = D2.to_date;";
+        try (PreparedStatement pstmt = conn.prepareStatement(sql)) {
+            pstmt.setInt(1, e1);
+            pstmt.setInt(2, e2);
+            try (ResultSet rs = pstmt.executeQuery()) {
+                if (rs.next()) {
+                    System.out.println("E1 and E2 worked in department " + rs.getString("dept_no") + " at the same time.");
+                } else {
+                    System.out.println("No 1 degree of separation found.");
+                }
+            }
+        }
+    }